 Indirect costs are 10%.

-C. UCLA
+3. UNIVERSITY OF CALIFORNIA, LOS ANGELES

 Key Personnel

 Richard Staba, Ph.D., Project Lead, 1.20 Calendar Months (Years 2-5), no salary requested in Years 2 & 3.
-Dr. Staba will be responsible for the coordination and scheduling the TBI and sham injury, organizing with Mr. Almajano the surgical implantation of electrodes and with TBN postdoctoral fellow the video-EEG data collection and analysis.
-Dr. Staba will also carry out data collection, including blood samples and drug trial studies, manual review of EEG for occurrence of seizures, and quantitative analysis of pHFOs, rHFOSs, and other electrophysiological disturbances in TBI rats with epilepsy and those without epilepsy.
-He will work closely with Dr. Harris in coordinating the in vivo MRI for all rats.
+Dr..
+Staba will be responsible for the coordination and scheduling the TBI and sham injury, organizing with Mr. Almajano the surgical implantation of electrodes and with TBN postdoctoral fellow the video-EEG data collection and analysis.
+Dr..
+Staba will also carry out data collection, including blood samples and drug trial studies, manual review of EEG for occurrence of seizures, and quantitative analysis of pHFOs, rHFOSs, and other electrophysiological disturbances in TBI rats with epilepsy and those without epilepsy.
+He will work closely with Dr..
+Harris in coordinating the in vivo MRI for all rats.

 Neil Harris, Ph.D., Co-Investigator, 1.20 Calendar Months in Years 4 & 5.
-Dr. Harris will be responsible for all MRI experiments, including data acquisition and analysis at UCLA and work collaboratively with the other site coordinators in MRI acquisition.
+Dr..
+Harris will be responsible for all MRI experiments, including data acquisition and analysis at UCLA and work collaboratively with the other site coordinators in MRI acquisition.
 He will also supervise the TBN postdoctoral fellow during MRI experiments.

 Jerome Engel, Jr., M.D., Ph.D., Co-Investigator, 0.60 Calendar Months, no salary requested (Years 2-5).
-Dr. Engel is an expert in epilepsy and experimental studies of epileptogenesis and PI of the EpiBioS4Rx Center Without Walls (CWOW).
+Dr..
+Engel is an expert in epilepsy and experimental studies of epileptogenesis and PI of the EpiBioS4Rx Center Without Walls (CWOW).
 He will assist Drs.
 Staba, Harris, and Bragin in all scientific aspects of this project, including integrating this project into the entire CWOW.

 Other Personnel

 TBN, Postdoctoral Fellow, 12.00 Calendar Months.
 This TBN postdoctoral fellow will carry out the continuous EEG-video recordings in rats, review and detect spontaneous posttraumatic seizures from video-EEG data using manual and semi-automated computer algorithms, and perform advance signal analysis using MATLAB to identify recording sites where seizure begin and severity of seizures.
 As described in the experimental design, this will be an extraordinary amount of data, and will require careful review of all these data and accurate detection of seizures in order to successfully complete study.
-S/he will also perform MRI under supervision of Dr. Harris, help with collection of blood samples and drug trial studies.
+S/he will also perform MRI under supervision of Dr..
+Harris, help with collection of blood samples and drug trial studies.
 To reduce some of labor-intensive aspects s/he will have the support from the SRA on data collection and analysis related to this project.

 TBN, Staff Research Associate I, 12.00 (Years 2 & 3) & 9.0 Calendar Months (Years 4 & 5).
 This TBN SRA will receive training from Mr. Almajano (SRA III Project 1) and will be responsible for preparing and performing each rat surgical procedures as described in the experimental design.
 S/he will be responsible for all acute animal care and treatment following each surgical procedure, which is especially critical to mitigate animal death following TBI, and will help prepare blood samples for shipping.
 S/he will also perform euthanasia procedures and will carry out the appropriate procedures on distressed animals using a protocol approved by the UCLA Animal Research Committee.
 In addition, s/he will perform animal perfusion that will be needed to obtain tissue for histologic analysis.